Cloud-Architekt/cloud-architekt.github.io/_posts/2020-07-16-azuread-b2b-security-considerations.md

 ---
-layout: post
 title: "Azure AD B2B: Security considerations to protect external (privileged) identities"
-author: thomas
-categories: [ Azure, Security, AzureAD ]
-tags: [security, azuread, azure]
-image: assets/images/aadb2b.png
-description: "In this blog post I will share my research results of identity security in Azure AD B2B scenarios.
+excerpt: "In this blog post I will share my research results of identity security in Azure AD B2B scenarios.
 This includes some security considerations on missing sign-in (failure) events and enforcement of Conditional Access and risk-based policies for invited users."
-featured: false
-hidden: false
+header:
+  overlay_image: /assets/images/aadb2b.png
+  overlay_filter: rgba(102, 102, 153, 0.85)
+  teaser: /assets/images/aadb2b.png
+toc: true
+toc_sticky: true
+categories:
+  - Azure AD
+tags:
+  - AzureAD
+  - Security
+  - ExternalIdentities
+last_modified_at: 2020-07-16
 ---

 *In the recent months I‘ve spent time on research of identity security in B2B scenarios (when users are invited to another Azure AD tenant).
 In this blog post I like to share a few insights about known but also undocumented limitations or concerns of identity protection in Azure AD B2B.
 All results of my research were double checked in my lab environments, but I would be very interested to hear feedback from others about their experiences or technical insights.*